solidentxyz/solidentxyz/README.md

-# 🧬 Solident Foundation
+# Solident Foundation

-**Biometric-first wallet and identity layer on Solana.**
+Solident is building a biometric-first wallet and identity layer on Solana:
-Secure, seedless, and built for the next generation of DeFi.
+a secure, seedless gateway to next-generation DeFi and digital identity.

+Every wallet is bound to your face.
+Every transaction verified locally.
+No seed phrases.
+No passwords.
+No compromise.
 ---

 ## 🔐 Core Principles